 The Municipal Sustainability Initiative (MSI) helps support local infrastructure priorities and build strong, safe and resilient communities.
-Municipal Affairs has allocated almost $6.7 billion to municipalities since the program launched in 2007.
+Municipal Affairs has allocated approximately $7.6 billion to municipalities since the program launched in 2007.
 This has meant communities across Alberta have been able to build and rehabilitate their roadways and bridges, water and wastewater systems, public transit facilities, and recreation and sport facilities, and other key local priorities.

-Guidelines and application forms for the 2015 MSI Capital and Operating programs are now available on the Program Resources page.
+Guidelines and application forms for the 2016 MSI Capital and Operating programs can be found here.